Vision Screening

 I need assistance paying for the cost of prescription glasses for my child.
 What are my options?

-Below are some programs and organizations that may assist with the cost of prescription eyeglasses.
+Below are some additional programs and organizations that may assist with the cost of prescription eyeglasses.

 Program